raestrada/kumeo/README.md

 **A declarative language for orchestrating distributed agent workflows with LLMs, ML models, and event-driven systems**

 Kumeo (from *kume*, meaning *"together"* in Mapudungun) is a domain-specific language (DSL) designed to define complex workflows where heterogeneous agents collaborate via events.
-It compiles to Rust for performance, uses NATS for event streaming, and deploys to Kubernetes for scalability.
+It employs a multi-language compilation approach, generating optimized code for each agent type (Rust for performance-critical components, Python for ML and Bayesian operations), uses NATS for event streaming, and deploys to Kubernetes for scalability.

 ---

 ## 🔍 Key Features
 - **Declarative Workflows**: Define agent interactions as event-driven flows
+- **True NoOps Solution**: The language itself handles everything from code generation to deployment - just write your workflow and run it
+- **Multi-Language Code Generation**: Automatically selects the optimal language for each component (Rust for LLMs and basic operations, Python for ML and Bayesian networks)
 - **Agent Types**: Support for LLMs (Ollama/OpenAI), ML models (scikit-learn, ONNX), Bayesian networks, and human-in-the-loop
 - **Event Orchestration**: Built on NATS for real-time, distributed communication
 - **Kubernetes Native**: Auto-generates deployment manifests for scalable infrastructure